1. Youth Policy Governance

-This introductory chapter on youth policy gives an overview of youth policy governance in Denmark.
+This introductory chapter gives an overview of youth policy governance in Denmark.

 In Denmark, the government defines the overarching political strategies and the legal framework is passed by the parliament.
 The two lower levels of government, the regions and the municipalities, are responsible for providing a broad spectrum of social services.
 As municipalities fix and levy local taxes themselves, they have various options in adjusting their social services to local conditions.
 At the same time, the municipality sets the political priorities when trading off between tax rate and service level.
 This means that at the local level, welfare services may differ because of different priorities made by the municipal councils (kommunalbestyrelse).